4+1 Accelerated Master of Education in Special Education

 - SED 546: Intervention of Writing Difficulties (3 credits)

-- SED 564: Universal Design for Learning and Assistive Technology in Pre-K-12 Classrooms (3 credits)
+- SED 564: Assistive Technology and Universal Design for Learning in Pre-K-12 Classrooms (3 credits)

 - SED 605: Critical Issues in Special Education (3 credits)

 The need for well-trained and knowledgeable special education teachers has never been greater.
 The US Bureau of Labor Statistics predicts that the employment of special education teachers will grow 8% from 2016-2026.
 The demand for special education teachers is rising as children with disabilities are increasingly being identified earlier and more are being enrolled in special education programs.